ldelaossa/GPDQ/docs/html/_sources/index.rst.txt

 GPDQ  (Gold Particle Detection and Quantification) is a tool for the analysis of images obtained by inmunogold labeling.
 It is written in Matlab, and provides a set of functionalities for:

-* Projects and experimental series management
+* Project and experimental series management
 * Automatic and semiautomatic image labeling
 * Basic image procesing
 * Data analysis
 * Report generation.

 .. figure:: _images/gpdqGUI.png
     :width: 600px
     :align: center
     :alt: Main application.
     :figclass: align-center

     Main application for project management.